Login

 • Sessile polypoid lesion, including focal wall thickening >4mm

-• If a polyp grows by 2mm or more within a 2-year follow-up or reaches 10mm
+• A polyp demonstrating rapid growth, eg growing by 2mm or more within a 2-year follow-up or reaches 10mm

 All others, please see flowchart below regarding surveillance interval and ongoing management of gallbladder polyps: